 An OTC market is a decentralised venue that facilitates the trade of its participants.
 Liquidity providers, known as "dealers," act as market makers quoting prices in which they will buy or sell a specific currency.
 Traders and investors then place orders on the market and have trades executed accordingly.
 The forex has no physical base of operations, which means regulatory bodies function largely as regional entities.
 Conflict resolution can prove more difficult than simply filing a grievance against an exchange.

 In contrast to exchanges, OTC markets are not subject to transparent clearing.
 Participants are able to interact with one another in a private capacity, without other traders and investors becoming aware of their dealings.
-Often, the private nature of transactions can lead to concerns regarding market transparency.
+Often, the private nature of transactions leads to concerns regarding market transparency, fair dealing and pricing integrity.

 Discrepancies in regulation and transparency are capable of influencing the market dynamic in times of financial distress.
 More so than in the trade of exchange-based products, the selection of a competent, trustworthy broker can help reduce the negative aspects of engaging an OTC market such as the forex.